UBCO-COSC-360-Winter-2021-Term-1/the-project-harman-and-harsimar/docs/README.md

 - Browse discussions without registering
 - Search for posts by keyword without registering
-- Search for items/posts by keyword without registering -Register at the site by providing their name, e-mail and image
+- Search for items/posts by keyword without registering
+- Register at the site by providing their name, e-mail and image
 - Allow user login by providing user id and password
 - Create and comment on discussions when logged into the site
 - Users are required to be able to view/edit their profile
 - User password recovery (via email)

 **Website administrator’s objectives:**
-Search for user by name, email or post
+- Search for user by name, email or post
-Enable/disable users
+- Enable/disable users
-Edit/remove items and comments
+- Edit/remove items and comments

 ### Features
 Some of our features that our site includes are listed as follows:

 **Front-End**
-Easy to use vertical navbar with hover effects and provides a responsive design by switching according the device size.
+- Easy to use vertical navbar with hover effects and provides a responsive design by
+- switching according the device size.
-Hand-Styled Layout with contextual menus, 3 column layout using appropriate design principles.
+- Hand-Styled Layout with contextual menus, 3 column layout using appropriate design principles.
-Form-validation with javacript.
+- Form-validation with javacript.
-Site mantains state (ie. displays when the user is being logged on). asynchronous updates using AJAX in certain pages where the content is dynamically filled.
+- Site mantains state (ie. displays when the user is being logged on).
+- asynchronous updates using AJAX in certain pages where the content is dynamically filled.
-User images (profile pictures).
+- User images (profile pictures).
-Error handling
+- Error handling
-Navigation breadcrumb strategy
+- Navigation breadcrumb strategy
-Simple discussion (topics) grouping and display
+- Simple discussion (topics) grouping and display

 **Backend**
-Server-side scripting with PHP
+- Server-side scripting with PHP
-Data storage in MySQL
+- Data storage in MySQL

 **Additional Features**
-Activity by date
+- Activity by date
-Styling flourishes
+- Styling flourishes
-Private, Registered Users or Public mode when making a post Search and analysis for items
+- Private, Registered Users or Public mode when making a post
+- Search and analysis for items
-Accessibility
+- Accessibility
-Alerts on page changes
+- Alerts on page changes
-Collapsible items/treads without page reloading.
+- Collapsible items/treads without page reloading.